GaganovAlexander/fin-stat-data-analyze-backend/README.md

 ```
 On success you will create **test.json** file in the **test/** directory and this file should be simmilar to **correct_test.json** file in the same directory

-In there any other case, that means that you did something wrong from previous commands
+If there any other case, that means that you did something wrong from previous steps
 ___
 ## .json file from api structure
 ```